 Since your IP address holds certain information about you, someone may want to use it for malicious purposes.
 There plenty of ways people can get hold of your IP address.
 Here are just a few:

-While your IP address won’t give away sensitive information like your phone number and address, it can still be used against you and have devastating consequences:
+While your IP address won’t give away sensitive information like your phone number or apartment position, hackers can still use your IP against you.
+If a cybercriminal knows your IP address, the consequences can be devastating:

 Someone can get your location and intrude on your privacy in real life